JeanConnory/JeanConnory/README.md

 A little about me:

 - 🏢 I’m currently working on Fortaleza City Hall
-- 🛡 I’m currently learning Angular, SignalR and Xamarin
+- 🛡 I’m currently learning Angular, SignalR, Blazor and Xamarin
 - 📫 How to reach me: michaelrhcp@gmail.com

 ### And That's my activity